Master Service Agreement

 - It is always the intention of AMS to provide well-rounded experiences for our Members including both inpatient and outpatient exposures, as well as to rare opportunities to certain high profile clinical sites in order to improve chances for residency placement.
 However in doing so, Member acknowledges and accepts the risk that there may be certain challenges that AMS may not be able to overcome (i.e. Member not being able to communicate with patients in their language, or not feeling comfortable within certain neighborhoods or unfamiliar situations, or with the patients that their assigned supervising attending physician treats, or personality conflicts between the Member and any attending physician, etc.) and as such, the overall experiences may be different than what was originally intended during and Members agree to be fully cooperative with any such challenges.
 Furthermore each Member agrees to abide by and assist AMS in overcoming any known or unknown challenges, restrictions, hospital and/or clinical site policies, as well as state regulations whenever the need arises, including any additional fees required to remain in compliance with non-AMS entities.

 - Members enroll in Clinical Blocks (CB) at any particular Clinical Site (CS).
 Our Clinical Sites are categorized by what AMS Members can expect at those sites (known as Clinical Features) in a Core (family medicine, internal medicine, obstetrics & gynecology, pediatrics, general surgery and psychiatry) or Premium (all other) specialties.
 “Community Healthcare Experience” (CHE) means a clinical experience that takes place in an outpatient/ambulatory clinic, and inpatient exposure is unlikely.
 “Hospital” means any facility that a patient may be admitted to stay overnight (typically >24 hours).
 A “Teaching Hospital” means any facility that is listed in acgme.org and/or opportunities.osteopathic.org, or serves as a clinical clerkship training site for medical students attending U.S. medical schools.“Hospital Guarantee” (HG) means the opportunity to enter a hospital for various reasons (i.e. rounds, didactics, visiting admitted patients, surgeries, pre or post-op, etc.) between 1-49% of the duration of an individual CB, whereas “Inpatient” (IP) means 50-99% of the duration of an individual CB, and “Hospitalist” (HOSP) means nearly all inpatient (99-100%).
 Opportunity to enter a hospital is highly dependent on an AMS Member’s ability to get to that hospital on time, and when his/her supervising attending physician is at that facility, which means it can occur 24 hours/day, 7 days/week, 365 days/year; this also means personal transportation is strongly recommended (and usage of public transportation is highly discouraged).
 Please note that inpatient experiences are observerships (shadowing), unless expressly stated otherwise by AMS.
-“Verified” (V) means members will be processed at an affiliated institution (i.e. hospital, long term care facility, behavioral health center, etc.), which may be helpful for future verification requests by licensing bodies; Verified may require up to 90 days of processing time before a CB may begin.
+“Verified” (V) means members will be processed at an affiliated institution (i.e. hospital, long term care facility, behavioral health center, etc.), hence Verified CS are rare and may require up to 90 days of processing time for each CB.
 “Postgraduate Subinternships” (PGSI) are clinical opportunities sanctioned by a Graduate Medical Education department, and AMS PGSI Members are required to attend the teaching hospital didactics/conferences with other Residents, Fellows and residency program associates (including Program Directors).
-“Program Directors” (PD) are individual U.S. licensed physicians who oversee an entire residency programs; Clinical Features with “PD” contained within will enable the AMS Member to become a part of that PD’s team of resident/fellows, may ultimately be evaluated by that PD (or his/her designee), and afford the AMS Member the opportunity to solicit a letter of recommendation from that PD (a highly desired asset when compiling your residency application for U.S. medical residency programs).
+“Program Directors” (PD) are individual U.S. licensed physicians who oversee an entire residency programs; Clinical Features with “PD” contained within will enable the AMS Member to become a part of that PD’s team of resident/fellows, may ultimately be evaluated by that PD (or his/her designee), and afford the AMS Member the opportunity to solicit a letter of recommendation from that PD (a highly desired asset when a Member is compiling his/her residency application for U.S. medical residency programs).

 - With the exception of enrolling in an AMS products and service that contain the word “Guarantee” (such as HOSPITAL GUARANTEE VERIFIED or TEACHING HOSPITAL GUARANTEE VERIFIED, for which specific rules and regulations apply), Member is not entering into this Agreement with AMS to be assigned to supervising teaching Attending Physicians with hospital privileges, but in outpatient settings.
 Depending on Attending Physician’s hospital privileges and individual hospital/residency policy, Member may or may not gain hospital exposure and have the opportunity to observe inpatient settings alongside Member’s supervising Attending Physician.